-Fees: \$5600
+Fees: \$6250

-Program Director: Professor Iyabo Osiapem (ifosiapem@wm.edu)
+Program Director: Mark McLaughlin, mjmclaughlin@wm.edu

 - Accommodation: While at the International Centre of Goa, participants of the William & Mary program will live in double rooms with an attached bathroom (like a hotel).
 Students will stay on the National Law School's campus while in Bengaluru.
-During any possible overnight excursions, students are typically housed in hotels. - Meals are included in the program fee and will be provided at the International Center.
+During any possible overnight excursions, students are typically housed in hotels. - Meals are included in the program fee and will be provided at the International Center and with a stipend.
 During the Bengaluru portion of the program, meals will either be included at the National Law School in Bengaluru or covered through a meal stipend.